-$$\nu_n = \frac{3n}{20}C_Q \tag{1}$$
+$$\nu_n = \frac{3n}{20} C_Q \tag{1}$$

 In well-ordered materials this results in sharp resonances.
 Since the sensitivity improves with the strength of the interaction, NQR is particularly suitable where NMR becomes impractical due to excessive spectral widths.
 When materials are disordered, however, the many unique local environments produce many different EFGs, each with their own resonance frequencies.
+Due

-Due to the sensitivity of NQR to structural variations, the spread of these signals can once again be several megahertz wide (Mozur et al., 2020; Aebli et al., 2021).
+30 to the sensitivity of NQR to structural variations, the spread of these signals can once again be several megahertz wide (Mozur et al., 2020; Aebli et al., 2021).
 While this is still within reach of a proper wideline setup, and while the lack of a powder pattern makes the spectrum significantly simpler than its NMR equivalent, the technical challenges and time investment of acquiring wideline NQR spectra have so far limited its application.

-35 1.2 Lead halide perovskites
+1.2 Lead halide perovskites

-Over the last few decades, NQR has re-emerged from relative obscurity, in large part due to its usefulness in studying lead halide perovskites (LHPs) (Volkov et al., 1969; Xu et al., 1991; Senocrate et al., 2018; Yamada et al., 2018; Piveteau et al., 2020a; Mozur et al., 2020; Aebli et al., 2021; Doherty et al., 2021).
+- Over the last few decades, NQR has re-emerged from relative obscurity, in large part due to its usefulness in studying lead halide perovskites (LHPs) (Volkov et al., 1969; Xu et al., 1991; Senocrate et al., 2018; Yamada et al., 2018; Piveteau et al., 2020a; Mozur et al., 2020; Aebli et al., 2021; Doherty et al., 2021).
 The exceptional properties of this class of materials have attracted attention for applications in LCD technologies, LEDs, lasers, photodetectors and more (Piveteau et al., 2020b).
-Perhaps the most intense interest comes from research into photovoltaics: over the last 15 years perovskites in solar cells have gone from a sensitising dye yielding an efficiency of < 3.81% (Kojima et al., 2009) to inverted solar cells with an efficiency of > 26.1% (Chen et al., 2024), establishing a role as an 'emerging' photovoltaic material (NREL, 2024).
+Perhaps the most intense interest comes from research into photovoltaics: over the last 15 years perovskites in solar cells have - 40 gone from a sensitising dye yielding an efficiency of < 3.81% (Kojima et al., 2009) to inverted solar cells with an efficiency of > 26.1% (Chen et al., 2024), establishing a role as an 'emerging' photovoltaic material (NREL, 2024).

 Part of the appeal of LHPs lies in their capacity for being compositionally engineered.
-Perovskites are a family of crystals whose 'ideal', cubic structure is $A{[m3m]}^{XII}B{[m3m]}^{VI}X{3[4/mm]}^{II+IV}$ (Bhalla et al., 2000), where the superscripts indicate the coordination number of each ion and the bracketed subscript the site symmetry.
-In lead halide perovskites, $B = Pb^{2+}$ and $X = Cl^-$ , $Br^-$ or $I^-$ .
-Common occupants of the A site are $Cs^+$ or small organic cations like formamidinium (FA+) or methylammonium (MA+).
+Perovskites are a family of crystals whose 'ideal', cubic structure is $A{[m3m]}^{XII} B{[m3m]}^{VI} X{3[4/mm]}^{II+IV}$ (Bhalla et al., 2000), where the superscripts indicate the coordination number of each ion and the bracketed subscript the site symmetry.
+In lead halide perovskites, $B = Pb^{2+}$ and $X = Cl^-$ , $Br^-$

+- 45 or I-.
+Common occupants of the A site are Cs+ or small organic cations like formamidinium (FA+) or methylammonium (MA+).
 The latter are referred to as hybrid perovskites due to the mix of organic and inorganic components.
 All three sites can be made to contain a mix of ions to achieve certain benefits, such as a different bandgap (Noh et al., 2013; Zhao et al., 2017) or improved stability (Dai et al., 2016; Gong et al., 2018).
-Despite the promise of these mixed perovskites and a significant amount of previous research, there is still uncertainty regarding their structural and dynamic properties (Grüninger et al., 2021; Piveteau et al., 2020b), hindering the search for solutions to issues such as photo-induced halide segregation (Hoke et al., 2015) and instability of the perovskite structural phase (Chen et al., 2016; Yamada et al., 2018).
+Despite the promise of these mixed perovskites and a significant amount of previous research, there is still uncertainty regarding their structural and dynamic properties (Grüninger et al., 2021; - 50 Piveteau et al., 2020b), hindering the search for solutions to issues such as photo-induced halide segregation (Hoke et al., 2015) and instability of the perovskite structural phase (Chen et al., 2016; Yamada et al., 2018).

 Due to the strong EFG between the lead ions and the large quadrupolar moments of the halides, their quadrupolar interactions are particularly strong, up to half a gigahertz for the iodides.
-This makes halide NQR particularly suitable for investigating the perovskite structure: it does not suffer from the excessive spectral broadening and convolution that hampers NMR, is not dependent on the presence of long range order, and yet is very sensitive to local structure.
-However, its application has mostly been limited to LHPs with no or little mixing, such as $FA_xCs{1-x}PbI_3$ where $x \ge 0.9$ (Aebli et al., 2021).
-For more equal mixes, the width of the NOR spectrum is such that it once again poses a technical challenge to measure in its entirety.
+While this makes them very suitable for NQR, which is very sensitive to local structure, its application has mostly been limited to LHPs with no or little mixing, such as $FA_xCs{1-x}PbI_3$

+55 where $x \ge 0.9$ (Aebli et al., 2021).
+For more equal mixes, the NQR spectrum becomes too wide to easily acquire with regular, commercially available equipment.